0% booking fees. Browse venues →

 Mystical Welsh castle in nature-filled estate with an outdoor lake →

-This historical, nature-filled estate is home to a workshop school, a farm shop, bakery and deli, a pub, a nature trail, and a medieval castle ๐Ÿฐ Choose from team-building experiences such as wild swimming, foraging expeditions, hikes, abseiling, and more.
+This historical, nature-filled estate is home to a workshop school, a farm shop, bakery and deli, a pub, a nature trail, and a medieval castle ๐Ÿฐ On site, groups can partake in activities such as wild swimming, open-fire cooking classes, foraging expeditions and abseiling as well as being the perfect spot for beautiful hikes.

 Hire your own magical private island 1 hour from London →